-Core 9: Operational Amplifiers and Applications Lab

-Course Code: PLUDLT2 Name of the experiments
+Core 9: Operational Amplifiers and Applications Lab Course Code: PLUDLT2 Name of the experiments

 - 1. Study of op-amp characteristics: CMRR and Slew rate. - 2.
 Designing of an amplifier of given gain for an inverting and non-inverting configuration using an op amp. - 3.
 Designing analog adder and subtractor circuits. - 4.
 Designing an integrator using op-amp for a given specification and studying its frequency response. - 5.
 Designing a differentiator using op-amp for a given specification and studying its frequency response. - 6.
 Designing of a First Order Low-pass filter using op-amp. - 7.
 Designing of a First Order High-pass filter using op-amp. - 8.
 Designing a band-pass filter using op-amp. - 9.
-Study of IC 555 as an astablemultivibrator. - 10.
-Study of IC 555 as a monostablemultivibrator.
+Study of IC 555 as an astable multivibrator. - 10.
+Study of IC 555 as a mono stable multivibrator.

-Core - 10: Electronics Instrumentations

-Course Code: PLUDTT3 Course Objectives:
+Core - 10: Electronics Instrumentations Course Code: PLUDTT3

-• In-depth understanding of Measurements and errors.

-- Students can able to develop topology of the various instruments and apply the knowledge in taking the measurements with better accuracy. - Students can get knowledge on practice in testing of various instruments and able to take the measurements with better accuracy and precision.
+- In-depth understanding of Measurements and errors. - Students can able to develop topology of the various instruments and apply the knowledge in taking the measurements with better accuracy. - Students can get knowledge on practice in testing of various instruments and able to take the measurements with better accuracy and precision. - Students can identify which parameters are involved, in taking the measurement using an instrument and also gain the knowledge to compare the results and the performance of various instruments.